Low Temperature Thermal Technology: When to Use It and Why to Choose It

 • Petroleum hydrocarbons: Increasing the treatment volume temperature to between 30 and 40°C can enhance the aerobic biodegradation reaction rates of petroleum hydrocarbons by three to four times, which will reduce the biologically mediated cleanup timeline by a similar factor.

-• Chlorinated volatile organic carbon (CVOCs): Gently increasing the treatment volume to 20-30°C will encourage the anaerobic biodegradation pathways of CVOCs, particularly chlorinated ethenes, increasing the anaerobic biodegradation reaction rate and effectively reducing the time it takes to reach site closure measures.
+• Chlorinated volatile organic carbon (CVOCs): Gently increasing the treatment volume temperature to between 20 and 30°C will encourage the anaerobic biodegradation pathways of CVOCs, particularly chlorinated ethenes, increasing the anaerobic biodegradation reaction rate and effectively reducing the time it takes to reach site closure measures.

-• Chlorinated ethanes: Increasing the temperature within the treatment volume to between 60 and 90°C can substantially increase the abiotic pathway (hydrolysis, for example) reaction rate of select chlorinated ethanes.
+• Chlorinated and brominated ethanes: Increasing the temperature within the treatment volume to between 60 and 90°C can substantially increase the abiotic pathway (hydrolysis, for example) reaction rate of chlorinated brominated ethanes.
 For instance, carbon tetrachloride has a hydrolysis half-life of ~20,000 years at 15°C. By increasing the temperature to 90°C, the hydrolysis half-life is reduced to ~100 days.

 Why should you choose low temperature thermal technology?

-There are several reasons to choose TerraTherm’s Low Temperature Thermal Technology over traditional thermal or other remediation technologies.
+There are several reasons to choose low temperature thermal remediation over traditional thermal or other remediation technologies.
 Perhaps the best reason is cost.
-Low temperature thermal heaters are a low-cost, while still robust, heater.
-They can be installed, along with their well materials, using less expensive direct push methods of drilling.
-Once installed, the heaters can be operated unobtrusively 24/7, and the heat output can be individually adjusted, which allows for a faster and more uniform heat-up of the treatment volume.
-This constant, 24/7 heating of TerraTherm’s Low Temperature Thermal electric heaters ultimately increases the uniformity, predictability, and effectiveness of low temperature thermal, thus reducing the operating timeline and energy usage and decreasing the overall project cost.
+Low temperature thermal heaters/electrodes are low-cost, while still robust.
+For example, TerraTherm’s patent pending low temperature heaters can be installed using less expensive direct push methods of drilling.
+Once installed, the heaters/electrodes can be operated unobtrusively 24/7, and the heat output can be individually adjusted, which allows for a faster and more uniform heat-up of the treatment volume without excess generation of steam and COC vapors.
+Importantly, constant, 24/7 heating ultimately increases the uniformity, predictability, and effectiveness of our low temperature thermal projects, thus reducing the operating timeline and energy usage and decreasing the overall project cost.

-For projects where amendments are added to the subsurface using remediation technologies like in situ chemical oxidation (ISCO) and in situ chemical reduction (ISCR), incorporating low temperature thermal technology may also increase the reaction rates of the injectants being added, much like with biological or abiotic degradation.
+For projects where amendments are added to the subsurface using remediation technologies like in situ chemical oxidation (ISCO), incorporating low temperature thermal technology may also increase the reaction rates of the injectants being added, much like with naturally occurring biological or abiotic degradation.
 Increasing those reaction rates can help increase the efficiency of injection remediation and reduce cleanup times, leading to reduced overall project costs.

 While low temperature thermal remediation will not work in every situation or for every remediation goal, when abiotic and biological degradation is the targeted mechanism of removal, either natural or with amendments, low temperature thermal should be considered as a potential remediation technology.
 As described above, low temperature thermal provides many advantages and may just be the best choice for a project that aims to reduce remediation timelines while lowering cost and taking a big step toward more sustainable remediation.